This listing expired on August 1, 2022. Please contact firstname.lastname@example.org for any updated information.

 Western Iberia Archaeology

-The Summer School in Roman Pottery Studies is a four-week program designed to present the basics of Roman pottery analysis, which can be gained only through direct contact with ceramic assemblages.
-Potsherds constitute the most common finds on archaeological sites in the Mediterranean, and pottery studies form an essential part of any archaeological training.
-Pottery offers important evidence for dating sites and provides a major source for studies including trade relations and economic exchange, food consumption, and aspects of identity.
+The Summer School in Roman Pottery is a four-week program designed to introduce the participants to Roman pottery analysis.
+Potsherds constitute the most common finds on archaeological sites in the classical world.
+They offer important evidence for dating sites and provide a major source for studies including trade relations and economic exchange, food consumption and aspects of identity.
+So, pottery studies form an essential part of any archaeological training, the basics of which can be learned only through direct contact with ceramic material.

-The course consists of seminars, field trips, and a hands-on exploration of a ceramic assemblage.
-Students will learn the fundamentals of Roman pottery including single ceramic classes with their characteristics, function, date, and provenience in the first half of the summer school.
-In the second half, participants will apply their knowledge to a pottery assemblage excavated near Lugnano in Teverina, Italy.
-This element is designed to give the participants practical experience by working under the supervision of the directors with the final goal of publishing the assemblage.
+The students will learn the fundamentals of Roman pottery through seminars, the hands-on examination of a ceramic assemblage and field trips to ancient production centers and significant collections of material.
+In the first half of the summer school, overall concepts and the single ceramic classes with their characteristics, function, date, and provenience will be presented.
+In the second half, the participants will apply their knowledge to a pottery assemblage excavated near Lugnano.
+This element is designed to give the participants practical experience by working intensively with the directors.
+If the participants wish to do so, it will be possible to go on to publish the assemblage.

 Period(s) of Occupation: Roman

 Roman pottery, ceramics analysis, Roman archaeology, amphora, terra sigillata, lucerna

 Project Size: 1-24 participants